PRBonn/TARL/README.md

         --sparse-model MinkUNet --epochs 15
 ```

+# Panoptic segmentation

+For the panoptic segmentation task, we refer to this [repo](https://github.com/PRBonn/MinkowskiPanoptic) where we have our implementation for the baseline used to evaluate this task in the paper.

 # Object detection

 For object detection we have used the OpenPCDet [repo](https://github.com/zaiweizhang/OpenPCDet) with few modifications.
 In this docker [image](https://hub.docker.com/r/nuneslu/segcontrast_openpcdet) we have setted up everything to run it with `MinkUNet` and to load our pre-trained weights.